intzam667/mpvtui/README.md

 - **All femboys are welcome**: It comes with popular themes such as gruvbox, monokai, dracula, solarized, etc.
 - **Open Source!**: You can fork it and add your own features?
 Now that's that good FOSS feeling.

-## SAD BUT TRUE
-- The setup.sh only works on Linux for now, if you want to maintain a fork with cross-platform features, please do so!

-I do not use Windows but it should seek a PATH where the script is and launch it from there to work, I assume. <br>
-For other systems, it should be similar.
-Just ensure mpv, python: textual and pathlib is installed. <br>
-Then create a static directory for the script and launch it from there. <br>

 ## You convinced me, magic man!
 [LINUX]

 1. Install mpv, duh...